caronc/nzbget-tidyit/README.md

 The script intentionally operates in a _log only_ mode by default unless you explicitly specify it to run differently.
-I encourage you to run the script in this _log only_ mode first anyway;  get an idea as to what it wants to do and the files it wants to handl.
-If your happy with it's decisions, you can flip a switch and the script will begin tidying up your library as promised to you.
+I encourage you to run the script in this _log only_ mode first anyway;  get an idea as to what it wants to do and the files it wants to handle.
+If you're happy with it's decisions, you can flip a switch (to the _Move_ or _Delete_ mode) and the script will begin tidying up your library as promised to you.

 The script operates in 3 modes:
 * __Preview__: This is the default option.
 It runs the script and just reports to the screen what it would have otherwise done.
 It doesn't actually do anthing at all to your library though.
 This might be all you need as it's output can allow you to take your own actions.
 Alternatively this is a great method to run in until you get the options the way you like them.